YetAnotherNerd/whatlastgenre/README.md

 * Supported audio files: flac, ogg, mp3, m4a
 * Supported music sites: WhatCD, LastFM, MusicBrainz, Discogs, EchoNest, Idiomag
 * Feature Overview
   * Gets genre tags for artists and albums from music sites and finds the most eligible ones by merging, splitting, filtering and scoring them.
-		* Heavy filtering of crappy tags to not need a whitelist.
+    * Heavy filtering of crappy tags to not need a whitelist
-		* Merges similar tags in different writings to ensure consistent names, eg. DnB, D&B, Drum and Bass -> Drum & Bass;
+    * Merges similar tags in different writings to ensure consistent names, eg.
+    DnB, D&B, Drum and Bass -> Drum & Bass;
     Alt., Altern, Alterneitif -> Alternative
     * Splits tags in various applicable ways, eg.
-		Jazz/Funk&Rock -> Jazz, Funk, Rock;
-		Alternative Rock -> Alternative, Rock
+    Jazz/Funk&Rock -> Jazz, Funk, Rock; Alternative Rock -> Alternative, Rock
     * Filters by personal preferences with preset and custom filters
     * Scores tags while taking personal preferences into account
   * Caches all data received from music sites to make reruns super fast
   * Makes use of MusicBrainz IDs when possible
   * Optional: gets release type (Album, EP, Anthology, ...) (from What)
   * Optional: gets MusicBrainz IDs
   * Interactive mode (it's not guessing wrong data)
   * Dry-mode for safe testing

 ## How it works